khandaud15/RNA-Seq-Variant-Calling/README.md

 #### Add read groups, sort, mark duplicates, and create index using [Picard](https://broadinstitute.github.io/picard/) and [Samtools](http://www.htslib.org/doc/samtools.html)

 The Star Mapping  step produces a BAM/SAM file, which we then put through the usual Picard processing steps: adding read group information, sorting, marking duplicates and indexing for downstream processing.

+ #### Split'N'Trim and Reassign mapping qualities

+This step  splits reads into exon segments (getting rid of Ns but maintaining grouping information) and hard-clip any sequences overhanging into the intronic regions as well reassign mapping qualities to the alligned reads because STAR Napping assigns good alignments a MAPQ of 255 (which technically means “unknown” and is therefore meaningless to GATK)